23 September 2021

 The next panel focused on aligning portfolios and setting targets for meeting nature and biodiversity goals.
 Discussions revolved around strategies to integrate natural capital into financial systems including assisting financial institutions in shifting to business models that integrate sustainable practices, whilst providing financing to projects that transition to economic models that incorporate biodiversity protection and align with the SDGs.
 The panellists emphasized collaborating with clients to help them constantly identify and manage risks through monitoring indicators and implementing robust risk managements systems built upon an understanding of impact and compliance with environmental legislation.
 They agree that blended finance opportunities, green credit lines, and rewards should be available to those seeking to protect biodiversity in order to encourage the timely creation and transition to a regenerative economy.

 The final panel on day two explored the role of finance institutions in financing a circular economy.
 The panel first explained the key characteristics of a circular economy namely ensuring value of natural resources are not diminished as it moves along production chain and the reduction of waste.
-They highlighted now finance institutions can showing leadership in transitioning to a circular model which encourages sustainability.
+They highlighted how finance institutions can show leadership in transitioning to a circular model which encourages sustainability.
 They also emphasized challenging clients by demonstrating the opportunities available by transitioning to circular economy and providing more consistent funding for those trying to foster a circular business model including in the form of available credits and new products and innovations.
 A key point they stressed is the role of finance institutions, with the help of regulatory assistance, as a liaison between different stakeholders along the production chain through funding to optimize the flow of resources.

 The third day of the Roundtable began with a session on promoting financial health and inclusion for a resilient society.
 Panellists discussed the importance of making financial inclusion and health a core business purpose for finance institutions in policy and oversight as they are vital to meet sustainable development goals and ensure those excluded from the financial system have equal opportunities.
 They discussed closing financing gaps and expanding financial offerings and services ensuring it is more accessible with fairer rates, flexible contracts, and increased consumer protection with sustainable social development and a green economy in mind.
 The panel stressed the importance of promoting financial education through trainings, public-private partnerships, the sharing of data, and the help of regulators with technology having a big role to play in the diffusion of this information.